 Nope.
 But don't despair as PSVR 2 will connect to PS5 using a single USB Type-C cable plugged into the front of the console.
 This is a massive improvement over the original PSVR's mass of HDMI cables, separate processor box, and power unit.
 Just one cable sounds like a dream.
-It also suggests the processor will be built into the headset, possibly used as a counter balance to the front visor and haptic motors.
+Developers who received personal demos at GDC say the wire doesn't interfere with play.

 Yes.
 PSVR 2 will have improved tracking, which is based on similar technology to that found on Oculus Quest 2.
 This is called inside-out tracking and uses four cameras set in the PSVR 2 headset that track your position in a room, and also aided by tracking in the PlayStation VR2 controllers.

 The new PSVR 2 controllers feature a series of infra red LEDs that can be tracked by the cameras in the headset, and can feedback info to the SixAxis sensors inside the controllers and headset.
 Basically PSVR 2 is pinging data all around you and picking up info our where you are and what you're doing, ensuring gesture and motion in PSVR 2 games will become a staple of the hardware's gameplay design.